-Robbie is based at the University of Exeter’s Penryn campus in Cornwall, where he holds a Chair in Natural Environment.
-He works on a wide range of interdisciplinary research projects in wildlife ecology and management.
+Although usually based at the University of Exeter’s Penryn campus in Cornwall, where he holds a Chair in Natural Environment and involved in a wide range of interdisciplinary research projects in wildlife ecology and management, Robbie is currently on secondment to The Office for Environmental Protection as Chief Scientist.
 Robbie’s research career has focused on mustelids and he completed a PhD on weasels and stoats.
 He has also worked on Californian sea otters, martens, badgers, mink, ferrets and New Zealand and Irish stoats, and currently collaborates with VWT on marten and polecat research projects.
-Robbie joined the Board of Trustees in 2018.
+Robbie joined the Board of Trustees in 2017.

 Georgie is Head of Government Affairs at the National Trust, where she works on public policy engagement, particularly relating to heritage and environment.
 Her background is in Parliament and public policy, having worked as a clerk in the House of Commons for nearly 10 years, supporting MPs and the work of Parliament, its committees, procedures and practices.
 She has also worked in the Civil Service, advising Ministers and civil servants on parliamentary business and engagement.
 Georgie joined the Board of Trustees in 2019.